Updated Jan. 21, 2021

 - Meet the program’s income limits,

-- Be unable to pay rent or utilities because of COVID-19 related circumstance, and
+- Be unable to pay rent or utilities because of a financial hardship related to the COVID-19 pandemic,

 - Not be receiving a federal housing subsidy.

-Q: I need help paying my mortgage, can this program help me with that type of assistance?
+Q: I’m a homeowner and need help paying my mortgage, can you help me with that type of assistance?

-No. The Housing Preservation Program provides assistance to renters who are unable to pay their rent or utilities because of COVID-19.
+No. The Housing Preservation Program provides assistance to renters who are unable to pay their rent or utilities because of financial hardship related to the COVID-19 pandemic.
 If you anticipate you’ll have difficulty making your mortgage payment, we encourage you to contact your loan servicer.
 If you have an Idaho Housing loan, there are options available.
-Please review the “Resources for HomeLoanServ borrowers” here.
+Please review the “Forbearance information for HomeloanServ borrowers” here.

-Q: If I’ve already received assistance once, can I seek this assistance again?
+Q: If I’ve already received assistance, can I seek additional assistance?

-Q: My rent is not past due yet, but I have been furloughed or laid off.
+Q: I am not past due yet, but I have been furloughed or laid off.
 I know I will not be able to pay my rent next month.
 Should I apply?

-Q: My rent is due today, can Idaho Housing submit a payment today?
+Q: My rent is due today, can you submit a payment today?

-No. Application review and processing may take from three to seven days.
+No. Application review and processing may take up to 7-10 days.
 We will contact the applicant and payee upon payment approval and issuance.
-Payments can take from seven to 10 days to arrive.
+Please allow an additional 7-10 for delivery by mail.